I have I

 Here are poem translations from another new project, Paula Abramo’s book Fiat Lux, from Mexico.
 Click the link for translation, original, and translator’s note, in Asymptote.

-The whole book will be published by Flowersong Press in a bilingual edition in Spring 2022.
+The whole book will be published by Flowersong Press in a bilingual edition in June 2022.

 Meanwhile, here are five more of the poem translations in Brooklyn Rail, two more in Tupelo Quarterly, another in Another Chicago Magazine, two more in Lunch Ticket, and the latest one Salamander.